-Since its creation in November 2022, the ENGAGE for ESG initiative has consolidated its position in the market and aims to become a widespread industry standard in 2025.
-By way of example, the ENGAGE Templates have been showcased as a best practice by Climate

-Strategy & Partners in their report Mortgage Portfolio Standards: The EPBD Delegated Act process can synchronise regulatory developments, climate initiatives, and EU technologies to offer a window into the future2.
+The ENGAGE for ESG initiative has consolidated its position in the market and aims to become a widespread industry standard in 2025.
+By way of example, the ENGAGE Templates have been showcased as a best practice by Climate Strategy & Partners in their report Mortgage Portfolio Standards: The EPBD Delegated Act process can synchronise regulatory developments, climate initiatives, and EU technologies to offer a window into the future2.